NUISANCEMC/nuisance/README.md

 # <img src="https://nuisance.hepforge.org/images/nuisancelogo.png" alt="NUISANCE logo" width="35px"> NUISANCE

+NUISANCE compares neutrino interaction generators to each other and to published data.
+You can use it to better understand the differences, strengths and weaknesses of the generators, evaluate their performance against data, study which measurements may best expose generator weaknesses, make generator-agnostic flat trees to study specific event topologies across multiple generators, and much more.

+The framework is discussed and documented in [JINST 12 P01016](https://doi.org/10.1088/1748-0221/12/01/P01016) ([arXiv:1612.07393](https://arxiv.org/abs/1612.07393)).

 For more information, such as tutorials, use cases, references etc, see the [NUISANCE web page](https://nuisance.hepforge.org).

+For a full list of samples implemented in NUISANCE, see [this list](https://nuisance.hepforge.org/nuisancesamples.html).

+For a flavour of what NUISANCE comparisons might look like, see [our interactive comparisons](https://nuisance.hepforge.org/interactive/draw_nuiscomp.html).

 You can get in touch with us on [our slack](https://nuisance-xsec.slack.com).

 Core authors (alphabetical):<br/>